 Introduction to National City, California

 National City, California is located in San Diego County, only 5 miles southeast of San Diego and 10 miles north of the Mexican border.
 The city is bordered by Chula Vista (to the south) and Lincoln Borders (to the east).
-Major highways servicing the city include Interstates I-5 and I-805; and California State Highways 15, 54, and 94.
+Major highways servicing the city include Interstates I-5 and I-805 as well as California State Highways 15, 54 and 94.